Not all work experience is found on the job —

 We understand that some new employees may require assistance or training, or time to gain the skills and knowledge needed for your business.
 Some may also require specialist support or changes to the physical work space, to accommodate their needs.
 As an employer, you may be eligible for Commonwealth Government financial incentives and/or support to assist with any costs associated with these things.

-The following list may be useful, or you can contact your local Jobs and Skills Centre on 13 64 64 to find out more about financial incentives and support.
+You can also contact your local Jobs and Skills Centre on 13 64 64 to find out more about financial incentives and support.

 Most people who haven't been in paid employment or have taken a break from the workforce have been busy gaining life experience, and building a whole suite of skills and knowledge.
 And in many cases, their skills and knowledge are directly transferrable and useful in the workplace.
 Here's just a few examples.